Arsenal contact Reims over £13m defender Axel Disasi | Goal.com

 Calum Chambers is also not expected to return until around Christmas time following the cruciate ligament injury he sustained in December.

-As part of the deal, Saliba returned to Ligue 1 outfit to spend the 2019/20 campaign on loan with his former club.
+As part of the deal, Saliba returned to the Ligue 1 outfit to spend the 2019-20 campaign on loan with his former club.